venkatamamidibathula/CKA/README.md

 Default pod eviction timeout is 5 minutes.
 If a node goes offline master node waits for 5 minutes to check if the node comes back online.

+**Kubernetes Software Versions**

+All the control plane components (kubeapi server, kubelet, kubeproxy, kubescheduler, controller-manager) have same versions but etcd and corends have different versions as they are part of a different project.

+**Version upgrade in Kubernetes**

+kubeapi server is the heart of all control plane components.
+So you should always have it as the highest version

+Start --> Process 1 -->  Process 2 --> End